 Here are a few additional thoughts on piano valuation (if your eyes haven’t glazed over yet):

 If you’re looking for a universal depreciation schedule or “bluebook” with a piano pricing structure that everyone agrees upon, you won’t find it.
 A quick Google search for “piano depreciation schedule” will lead you to numerous websites that attempt to offer the kind of quick, decisive answer many people are looking for. (e.g., if your piano was made by ____, is ____ model, and made in ____ year, then it is worth $____.)
-However, as scientific and authoritative as this appears, it is still only a ballpark estimate, firstly because it does not consider your piano’s internal condition, and it does not obligate anyone to pay the estimated value for your piano.
+However, as scientific and authoritative as this appears, it is still only a ballpark estimate, firstly because it does not consider your piano’s internal condition, and secondly because it does not obligate anyone to pay the estimated value for your piano.

 The amount you get for your piano will vary depending on the piano’s brand, model, size, finish, cabinet style, age, condition, the amount of reconditioning or rebuilding required to make the piano function properly, the taste of the prospective buyer, and how they plan to use the piano (decoration vs. working musical instrument).
 Let’s explore a few of these factors.

 Once again, the various factors could be divided into objective and subjective.
 Brand, model, size, and age are objective criteria that directly reflect the piano’s quality and performance capabilities.
 For example, a piano made by a high-end piano manufacturer will be more carefully designed, and more precisely assembled with higher quality materials than a piano made by a piano maker that concentrates on budget-priced, entry-level instruments.
 A larger model will outperform most smaller models, both in tonal power and refinement, and keyboard touch response.
-Of course, how these factors combine can produce some seemingly counterintuitive results, for example, a small, 80-year old Steinway baby grand may be valued higher than a larger, newer entry-level grand piano.
+Of course, how these factors combine can produce some seemingly counterintuitive results, for example, a small, 80-year-old Steinway baby grand may be valued higher than a larger, newer entry-level grand piano.

 Finish and cabinet styles are subjective criteria.
-For example, a Steinway baby grand with a Louis XV cabinet (ornate, curvaceous white cabinet with gold leaf filigree trim) might be a dream come true to one person (and therefore more valuable to that person), but offputting to someone who prefers a plain black piano with straight lines and unadorned cabinetry.
+For example, a Steinway baby grand with a Louis XV cabinet (ornate, curvaceous white cabinet with gold leaf filigree trim) might be a dream come true to one person (and therefore more valuable to that person), but a turnoff to someone who prefers a plain black piano with straight lines and unadorned cabinetry.
 Many of the world’s leading piano manufacturers offer their various models with multiple cabinet options, from plain black with straight lines, to exotic wood veneers and ornate Old World cabinet styles, and even modernist or futuristic designs with non-conventional cabinet materials such as transparent lucite.
-Plain black pianos with straight lines are the cheapest cabinet option to choose because they are the least expensive to manufacture, while fancy, more exotic cabinet styles are priced higher because they are costlier to manufacture.
-However, that doesn’t necessarily mean that the value of a fancy piano will be higher later if the original owner chooses to sell.
+Plain black pianos with straight lines are the cheapest cabinet option to choose from because they are the least expensive to manufacture, while fancy, more exotic cabinet styles are priced higher because they are costlier to manufacture.
+However, that doesn’t necessarily mean that the value of a fancy piano will be higher years later if the original owner chooses to sell it.

 And lastly, regarding the condition: